-Data Warehouses and Hadoop
+Data Warehouses and Apache Hadoop

-A stream data platform doesn’t replace your data warehouse; in fact, quite the opposite: it feeds it data.
+A streaming platform doesn’t replace your data warehouse; in fact, quite the opposite: it feeds it data.
 It acts as a conduit for data to quickly flow into the warehouse environment for long-term retention, ad hoc analysis, and batch processing.
 That same pipeline can run in reverse to publish out derived results from nightly or hourly batch processing.